 In recent months, the Japanese Pitta masks have seen a surge in popularity in Chinese cities like Beijing and Shanghai, as well as in India, the US and South Korea.

-They look sleek, but I wondered whether they actually work.
-After all, data shows that Japan’s air quality is much better than China’s, so it’s possible that they were designed for things other than the tiny PM2.5 particulates of air pollution.
-Maybe they’re more about fashion, larger pollen particles, or sickness.
+They look sleek, but I wanted to review whether the Pitta masks actually work, and how effective is the Pitta Mask at filtering PM2.5, bacteria and viruses such as the flu?
+Data shows that Japan’s air quality is much better than China’s, so it’s possible that they were designed for things other than the tiny PM2.5 particulates that are considered most dangerous to our health.
+Maybe these Japanese Pitta masks are more about fashion, larger pollen particles, or sickness.

-When the Pitta mask first arrived, it looked and felt totally different from any of the 3M masks we had.
+When the Pitta mask first arrived, it looked and felt totally different from any of the 3M air pollution masks we had.

 I tested the particle capture effectiveness of the Pitta and 3M’s 9502 and 9010 masks.
 In these tests, I burned cigarettes in a sealed room to simulate outdoor air pollution.
 Using a fan, I blew air through the mask and tested the particle count of the air coming out.
-I tested for 0.3-micron and 2.5-micron particles because particles that size is small and dangerous enough to penetrate our lungs and enter the bloodstream.
+I tested for 0.3-micron and 2.5-micron particles because this size is considered the most dangerous to our body.
+This size is small enough to penetrate our lungs and enter the bloodstream.